LeetLLM

 Timeouts

-A tool might hang forever.
+A tool might hang.
 A web search might time out.
 You need per-tool timeouts and a total execution timeout.
-Python's signal module can be used to wrap tool executions with a strict time limit.
+A portable pattern is to run the tool in a worker and wait with a timeout.
 This helper function takes the tool's name and arguments alongside a timeout duration.
-It either returns the successful result or catches the alarm to yield an error string.
+It either returns the successful result or catches the timeout to yield an error string.

 Human-in-the-loop

-For high-stakes actions (deleting files, sending emails, making payments), you should require human approval before execution.
+For high-stakes actions (deleting files, sending emails, making payments), require human approval before execution.
 You can intercept specific tool calls and pause the process to request explicit confirmation.
 The updated function checks the requested tool against a restricted set.
-It pauses to prompt the human user and only proceeds if explicit permission is granted.
+It pauses to prompt the human user and proceeds only if explicit permission is granted.

 The complete agent